 With a quarantine station and regular disinfections, we have been able to combat the risk of Corona infection and thus keep our hospital largely open.
 Photo: CADUS

 Then came COVID19.
-We set up a separate isolation ward in the Field Hospital, and started a small side project where cloth masks were produced locally and distributed in the region during hygiene trainings.
+We set up a separate isolation ward in the field hospital, and began a small side project of producing cloth masks locally and distributing them throughout the region as part of hygiene training.
 Then in August 2020, one of our members of staff tested positive.
 As a result, we closed the Field Hospital for two weeks to prevent bringing the virus into the camp.
 Tragically, several deaths of children during this period can be directly attributed to not having access to the Field Hospital.

 The year 2020 concluded with a break-in at our Hassakeh office, in which a large amount of money was stolen and we faced severe cash flow problems.
 Fortunately, the case was solved and the money recovered, but it was a long and nerve-wracking road until then.

 Murders have become both a frequent means of settling conflicts and a common way of playing politics in Al Hol camp. https://www.savethechildren.net/news/insomnia-nightmares-and-wanting-die-toll-witnessing-violence-al-hol-s-children